 CATT’s mission is to reduce tobacco use among teens in Santa Clara County through education, advocacy, and youth engagement.

 Since its inception in 1997, CATT youth remain an important community voice in Santa Clara County by raising awareness of the dangers of tobacco use, exposure to secondhand smoke, and the tobacco industry’s influence on communities with high smoking and vaping rates.
-The CATT coalition leads and works alongside the Tobacco-Free Community Program and community partners to advocate for policy change, conduct community education and outreach, participate in youth tobacco purchase surveys, educate elected officials, and plan and coordinate trainings activities to actively engage their peers.
+The CATT coalition leads and works alongside the Tobacco-Free Community Program and community partners to advocate for policy change, conduct community education and outreach, educate elected officials, and plan and coordinate trainings /activities to actively engage their peers.

-Recruitment for CATT is primarily conducted through high schools, with members ranging from 13-20 years old.
-Most activities and projects take place after school and are virtual or at off-campus community settings.
+Recruitment for CATT is primarily conducted through high schools and outreach events throughout Santa Clara County.
+Youth between the ages of 13-20 years old are encouraged to apply.
+Most activities and projects take place during school lunch or after school and are virtual or at off-campus community settings.